norulshahlam/JavaCoreTutorials/Readme.md

 Below: Outstanding need to learn as this questions are asked during interview

+### java assessment question on 9 May 2022

+what is java
+Mark-and-Sweep: Garbage Collection
+pros and cons of Garbage Collector four garbage collectors - Serial, parallel, CMS, G1 three types of Java Classloader
+Annotations in Java
+Java Reflection - can we change the modifier?
+Java Enums does it have attributes and methods?
+Differences between Exception and Error
+The try-with-resources statement
+Java Collections – Time Complexity
+How to create Immutable class
+sorting HashMap
+hashCode() & equals() method in HashMap
+Internal Working of HashMap
+Configure Multiple Data Sources in a Spring Boot Spring - Bean Scopes

+**********************

+what is react js
+how to pass data from parent to child component how to pass data from child to parent component how to pass data from sibling to sibling component what is react props
+Differences between Functional Components and Class Components How do you handle state in functioanal and class components? types of reach hooks what is useContext
+ReactJS Reconciliation
+higher order component react use case

 ### java assessment question on mar 2021

 ConcurrentHashMap in Java